The Hired Hand: Plot

-Harry Collings and Arch Harris are two saddle tramps who have grown weary after seven years of wandering through the American Southwest.
-Along with a younger companion, Dan Griffen, they stop off in Del Norte, a ramshackle town in the middle of nowhere run by the corrupt McVey.
-Harris and Griffen discuss traveling to California to look for work when Collings abruptly informs them he has decided to return to the wife he left years before.
-Griffen leaves the two in a bar and goes to buy supplies.
-Some town thugs shoot him to death out of pure meanness.
-Collings and Harris escape, but they return that night.
-Collings shoots McVey in the feet, crippling him.
+Harry Collings and Arch Harris are two saddle tramps who have spent seven years wandering through the American Southwest.
+Along with a younger companion, Dan Griffen, while fishing they catch the corpse of a small white child from a river.
+Harry returns the body to the water and it is swept away.
+The three of them stop off in Del Norte, a ramshackle town in the middle of nowhere that, unbeknownst to the trio, is run by a corrupt boss named McVey.
+Arch and Dan discuss traveling to California to look for work when Harry abruptly informs them that he has grown weary of purposeless wandering and has decided to return to his home, wife, and daughter that he had left seven years before.
+Dan leaves the two outside the bar and goes back in to buy another bottle of alcohol.
+McVey covets Dan's horse and concocts with his thugs a conspiracy to shoot him dead to possess it.
+Elsewhere and unseen by Harry and Arch, McVey murders Dan, later using the justification story of Dan portrayed as a rapist.
+Harry and Arch ostensibly accept the tale and leave the town to bury their friend, but they return at dawn seeking revenge.
+Harry shoots the sleeping murderer McVey in both feet, crippling him.
+Harry and Arch escape with Dan's horse.

-After riding hundreds of miles back to his old house, Collings finds a cold welcome from his wife Hannah.
-In order to be allowed to stay, he offers his services simply as a "hired hand".
-Hannah agrees and quickly puts him to work.
-Gradually, the distrust and unease caused by years of estrangement slip away, and the two begin to become close again.
-For the first time, Collings feels willing to settle down, but Harris leaves, wanting "to see the ocean".
+After riding hundreds of miles back to his abandoned family, Harry receives a cold welcome from his wife Hannah Collings.
+In order to be allowed to stay, he and Arch offer their services simply as more in a series of "hired hand(s)".
+Hannah agrees and quickly puts them to work.
+In a solitary moment, Arch implies his interest in Hannah.
+Gradually, the distrust and unease caused by years of estrangement slip away, and the married couple begin to become close again.
+For the first time, Harry feels willing to settle down, but Arch feels himself an impediment to the reunited couple's happiness and leaves, saying that he would like "to see the ocean".

-McVey and his troupe of hooligans interrupt his life.
-Learning that they have kidnapped Harris, Collings leaves Hannah again, this time to save his friend.
-In a brutal shootout with McVey's gang, all of the villains are killed and Collings is fatally wounded.
-Harris rides alone to Hannah's house.
+McVey and his troupe of hooligans interrupt Harry's newly restored family life.
+Learning from a messenger of McVey that they have kidnapped Arch and are mutilating him, Harry leaves Hannah again - this time to save his friend.
+In a brutal shootout with McVey's gang, all of the villains are killed, but also, Harry is fatally wounded.
+In an epilogue scene, Hannah watches as Arch rides up alone to the farm with a second unmounted horse in tow.
+Arch places the horses in the barn and he too enters the barn, taking up residence as a "hired hand".